HomonymousG/Discord-Cleanup-Nitro-Removal/README.md

 # Usage

 Open up the console, paste the below, hit Enter et voila!
 You may need to enable the inspector first.
+Anything you want to still include, just delete the line first.

 ```css
 style = `<style>